Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 On the other hand, puncture resistance, the ability of a tire to initially resist a puncture, is important if you have no recourse other than to get off your bike and replace your tube.

 Puncture resistance is most relevant to the tube and clincher tire world but matters much less in the tubeless one.
-Not only because of the role of tubeless sealant in filling the puncture but because tests run by BRR, Tour, and Wheel Energy show little difference in puncture resistance between most everyday tubeless road tires with puncture belts.
+Not only because of the role of tubeless sealant in filling the puncture but because tests run by BRR, Tour, and Wheel Energy show little difference in puncture resistance between most tubeless road tires for everyday training and racing.

 A test that measured whether and how fast a tubeless bike tire resealed punctures of different sizes in the bottom and side of the tire spinning at cycling speeds would be more useful in choosing between them than the small differences in puncture resistance.
 Another test that evaluated the relative effectiveness of different sealants would be a bonus.

-I don’t know how to do those tests but I’m sure or at least hope that some smart tire engineers will come up with them soon.
+I don’t know how to do those tests, but I’m sure, or at least hope, that some smart tire engineers will develop them soon.

 In the meantime, we default to puncture resistance data.